Sandeepreddy98/category-management-system-backend/README.md

 2. The application will be running at `http://localhost:4000`.

 ## API Endpoints
-Checkout planning for API documentation `https://github.com/Sandeepreddy98/category-management-system-backend/blob/master/PLANNING.md`
+Checkout [Planning] (PLANNING.md) for API documentation `https://github.com/Sandeepreddy98/category-management-system-backend/blob/master/PLANNING.md`
 ## Testing

 - Run the tests using: